-With the OS 3.2 update, Texas Instruments has continued to give teachers and students the features that they have been asking for.
-There are some really awesome new features for the TI-Nspire CX, but as I explained before, these features are now available on the older TI-Nspire models with a free software update from Texas Instruments.
+Ever since the OS 3.2 update a few years back, Texas Instruments gave teachers and students the features that they have been asking for.
+There are some really awesome new features for the TI-Nspire CX.
 The biggest upgrades with OS 3.2 were graphing features.
 Owners of any up-to-date Nspire now have the ability to graphing conic sections and any equation written in “x=” form.
 This is something Texas Instruments users have wanted for years.
 You can see this and more below in the TI-Nspire CX video review I recently put together.

 So that’s what’s happening with the TI-Nspire platform lately, but what made the TI-Nspire CX such a hit in the first place?
 The TI-Nspire CX will always be known as Texas Instruments’ first color graphing calculator, and an improved design came with it.
-It’s a much thinner, lighter design that we’ve seen from TI in the past–more like the thickness of a standard scientific calculator than previous graphing calculators.
+When first released, it was a much thinner, lighter design that we’ve seen from TI in the past–more like the thickness of a standard scientific calculator than previous graphing calculators.
 The odd “wings” of previous TI-Nspire models are gone.
 The screen is gorgeous.
 The resolution is good, the colors are bright, and the display is easy to read.
 You won’t mistake it for an iPhone, but it’s better than any display I’ve ever seen on a graphing calculator, including the Casio Prizm (review), despite my love for the Prizm.
 As I type this, the backlighting is bright enough to read easily from my deck in the shade, although not in direct sunlight.
 However, I don’t know anyone who would uses their graphing calculator in direct sunlight.

 I can also tell you that the buttons are “snappier” and more responsive than previous TI-Nspire models.
-When I inquired about this, Dale Philbrick, Texas Instruments Marketing Segment Manager for Mathematics, told me that this has been accomplished by a combination of hardware and software upgrades.
-TI-Nspire grayscale users should also see a modest improvement if they have a current version of the OS, but that won’t give their buttons that nice, snappy feel that the TI-Nspire CX models have.
+Back when I first asked him about this, Dale Philbrick, Texas Instruments Marketing Segment Manager for Mathematics, told me that this was accomplished by a combination of hardware and software upgrades.

 Along with this change, there are no more interchangeable keypads.
 That means you can’t use the TI-Nspire CX as a TI-84 like older Nspire models.
 When Philbrick and I talked about this back at the time of the Nspire CX release, he said, “We felt like it was time for people to start using the Nspire as an Nspire.”
 No argument here.
 In the early Nspire days, I used to be frustrated with the occasional student who refuses to give up their Nspire’s TI-84 keypad but then makes mistakes on problems that are so much easier with the Nspire, such as secant, cosecant, and cotangent (which can’t be found directly on the TI-84).
 With each new TI-Nspire OS, the TI-84 just feels more and more outdated.

 TI-Nspire CX CAS Review

 The TI-Nspire CX and TI-Nspire CX CAS have most of their hardware and functions in common.
 They’re so similar, it’d be easy to mistake one for the other, even after playing with it for a bit.
 However, the CAS version has a number of menus and submenus tucked away that you won’t find in the non-CAS version.
 In the past, the questions I’ve received about the Nspire CAS tend to be from TI-89 users wary of the the advanced calculus capabilities of the Nspire CAS.
-With OS 3.0, differential equations and a host of advanced calculus features have been included for all TI-Nspire models.
-Rather than try to answer questions about every individual advanced calculus feature, here’s a list of the functions included in the calculus submenu:
+Since OS 3.0, differential equations and a host of advanced calculus features have been included for all TI-Nspire models.

-Whew!
-I have received many questions about that, so I hope the list helps.
 While I’ve taken math courses all the way to a graduate level, my teaching experience only goes through second semester college calculus, so I can really only speak to classes at that level and below.
 In those classes, I’d much prefer the TI-Nspire CX CAS to a TI-89 Titanium.
-Even though the TI-89 Titanium (review) is an excellent calculator, the Nspire CX CAS is easier to work with on conics, has a much nicer UI, is easier for graphing, and now has 3D graphing for a couple years now, a drawback that was a problem when the series was first launched, but no more.
+Even though the TI-89 Titanium (review) is an excellent calculator, the Nspire CX CAS is easier to work with on conics, has a much nicer UI, is easier for graphing, and has 3D graphing for a couple years now, a drawback that was a problem when the series was first launched, but no more.

 Getting Started With Your TI-Nspire

 If you find that you need a little help learning how to use your TI-Nspire, I recently started a line of books designed to help students and teachers learn how to use the calculator.
 TI-Nspire Tutorials Volume 1 is the TI-Nspire for Beginners, that helps you navigate all of the basic features of the calculator.
 TI-Nspire Tutorials Volume 2 is Using CAS Features Like a Champion, and will get CAS users started with those features only found on the CAS.
-Both books are currently available in Kindle format for the iPad, iPhone, Android, PC, and Mac, and will be available in print within the next couple of weeks.
+Both books are currently available in Kindle format for the iPad, iPhone, Android, PC, and Mac.

 Bottom Line TI-Nspire CX Review